 Things I learned Along the way – Tips for Making a Hoppy Easter Shaker Card

-1. Not all eggs are equal.
+- Not all eggs are equal.
 I am a bit of a perfectionist, so I decided to design a more complicated egg.
 This is not needed, but for me, it matters.
-But a simple oval egg is just as good and much faster to make.
+But a simple oval egg is just as good and much faster.

-3. Size matters!
+- Size matters!
 Making a small card is not ideal for making a shaker card.
-They are hard to work with, and then provide very little space for adding in the beads, glitter and confetti to make the card amazing.
+They are hard to work with and provide very little space for adding in the beads, glitter and confetti to make the card amazing.
 You CAN make a small shaker card, but I do not recommend it.
 I found that bigger was better.
 That is why I opted for making a 10.75″ x 8″ card (unfolded, and 5.375″ x 8″ folded).

 Did you enjoy this tutorial on how to make a Hoppy Easter shaker card?